alexespinoza28/PianoSimulator/README.md

 ## Online Piano Simulator

-A web-based piano simulator where you can unleash your inner musician!
+A web-based piano simulator where you can play Piano from your computer keyboard.

 **Features**